alazraq/AutoML/Report/Report.md

 Y_train.groupby(X_data_exploration.is_weekend).mean()
 ```

 Once again, the use of the **washing machine on the weekend** is confirmed here.
-People tend to use their **kettle a bit more** as well. **We could have expected the consumption of the TV to be higher** on the weekend but it actually isn't.
+People tend to use their **kettle a bit more** as well. **We could have expected the consumption of the TV to be higher** on the weekend but it actually is not.

 **4. Hour influence per appliance**